Elephant Parade: Elephant Parade 2015: Florianópolis

-In December 2015, for the first time in Brazil, Elephant Parade was held in Florianópolis, until March 2016.
-The sculptures were placed around the city, both the island and the continent.
+In December 2015, for the first time in Brazil, Elephant Parade was held in Florianópolis until March 2016.
+The sculptures were placed around the city (both on the island and mainland sides).

 Elephant Parade 2017: São Paulo

 In June 2017, Elephant Parade was held in São Paulo.
 Around 85 sculptures were created and placed in public places around the city, making the Parade the largest art exhibition in the city's history.

 Elephant Parade 2018: Rio de Janeiro

-From August to November 2018, Elephant Parade was held in Rio.
-The concept of the event was "Colorir o Rio é a Parada".
+From August to November 2018, Elephant Parade was held in Rio de Janeiro.
+The concept of the event was "Colorir o Rio é a Parada."

 Supporters

-Supporters of Elephant Parade include Boris Johnson (Mayor of London), Sarah, Duchess of York, Sir Evelyn de Rothschild, Goldie Hawn, Khloe Kardashian, Katy Perry, Tommy Hilfiger, Isaac Mizrahi, Lucy Fleming, jewellery designer Loree Rodkin, Diane von Fürstenberg, Paul Sorvino, Ilse DeLange, Jan Mol, Joanna Lumley, Job Cohen (mayor of Amsterdam), Jonnie Boer, Michael Palin, Rob de Nijs, and Prince Henrik of Denmark, who also created an elephant for Elephant Parade Copenhagen.
+Supporters of Elephant Parade include Boris Johnson (former mayor of London), Sarah, Duchess of York, Sir Evelyn de Rothschild, Goldie Hawn, Khloe Kardashian, Katy Perry, Tommy Hilfiger, Isaac Mizrahi, Lucy Fleming, jewellery designer Loree Rodkin, Diane von Fürstenberg, Paul Sorvino, Ilse DeLange, Jan Mol, Joanna Lumley, Job Cohen (former mayor of Amsterdam), Jonnie Boer, Michael Palin, Rob de Nijs, and Prince Henrik of Denmark, who also created an elephant for Elephant Parade Copenhagen.